Moesif/moesif-symfony1.4-example/README.md

-## Symfony(1.4) Application with Moesif Integrated
+## Symfony(1.4) Example

-Official SDK for PHP Symfony(1.4) to automatically capture incoming HTTP traffic.

-Moesif is an API analyatics platform. [moesif-symfony1.4](https://github.com/Moesif/moesif-symfony1.4) is a middleware that makes integration with Moesif easy for Symfony1.4 based applications.
+Moesif is an API analyatics and monitoring platform. [moesif-symfony1.4](https://github.com/Moesif/moesif-symfony1.4) is a middleware that makes integration with Moesif easy for Symfony1.4 based applications.

-This is an example of Symfony1.4 application with Moesif integrated.
+This is an example of an API built on Symfony (1.4) with Moesif integrated.

 ## How to enable MoesifFilter